 With high-quality cameras on smartphones, it may seem that paying for photographers is a thing of the past.
 However, as photography has become more popular, demand has also risen for better quality photography and for those that shoot professionally.
 Weddings, engagements, newborn photography, family lifestyle shoots, and even military homecomings have breathed new life into the professional photography industry.

 Photography can be an art, a hobby, or just a way of documenting your own life.
-For some, photography can also be a career.
+For some, photography is a career.
 Professional photographers work in a variety of fields, from advertising to journalism.
-You can also work independently, doing portraiture or creating and selling prints for display.
+They can also work independently, doing portraiture, or creating and selling prints for display.

 Hardware, in this case, refers to cameras, lenses, tripods, lights, and all the other physical equipment a photographer might use.
-Some of that equipment is extremely complicated.
-Just as an aspiring poet must first be fluent in the language he or she uses for composition, so you must become fluent in the functioning of the tools you use, as well as in optics and the technical aspects of why different procedures create the types of images that they do.
-It is possible to create great pictures by pointing and shooting, but you will have more control and more options the more you know.
+Some of that equipment is extremely complicated to use until mastered.
+Just as an aspiring poet must first be fluent in the language he or she uses for composition, so must you become fluent in the tools you use.
+Professional cameras have unique pros and cons, as well as variations in which optics are best used with a specific camera or location.

-In a similar way, you must be familiar with visual editing software.
-Now that digital photography has become standard, the work that used to be done in the darkroom is all accomplished on the computer.
+Additionally, you must be familiar with visual editing software.
+Now that digital photography has become standard, the work that used to be done in the darkroom is typically accomplished on the computer.
 There are many different software packages to choose from.
-Learn enough to pick your favorite, and then master its possibilities.
+Learn enough to pick your favorite, and then master its options.